-Magnetic earrings are the earrings that look like a (pierced) stud earring by attaching to the earlobe through magnetism.
+Magnetic earrings are earrings that look like a (pierced) stud earring by attaching to the earlobe through magnetism.
 The stud in the front is held in place by the magnetic attraction of a piece behind the earlobe.
-Someone asked me on Quora that do magnetic earrings stay on?
-So I’ve dedicated this post to answer that question.
+Someone asked me on Quora do magnetic earrings stay on?
+So I’ve dedicated this post to answer answering questions.

 A magnetic earring stays on the ear as long as the magnetic force is strong enough to keep it in place.
 If the magnetic pull gets loose, the earring won’t be able to stay in place.
 Theoretically, a magnet never loses its magnetism unless it is exposed to very high temperatures, electric shocks, or corrosion.